-The computer science department of ENS Lyon organizes research schools, often in January.
+The computer science department of ENS Lyon organizes 2 research schools.
 They consist of an intensive one-week course (24 hours), delivered by experts of a current research topic.
 The research schools are an integral part of our Master curriculum, but are also open to outside participants (students, researchers).

 In Lyon :

 - [ER01] 12-16 november 2018 : Algorithmic aspects of data analysis and machine learning taught by Vincent Cohen-Addad, Varun Kanade, Émilie Kaufman and Silvio Lattanzi.